 “Human resources has a foot in two boats — employee and organization — and is required to leverage skill and knowledge to meet the needs of both,” Gogliettino said.
 “Human resources is not static.
 As the world of work changes, so does human resources.”

-According to the U.S. Bureau of Labor Statistics (BLS), HR managers and HR specialists coordinate the administrative functions of an organization.
-They work across all aspects of recruiting, hiring and maintaining a strong workforce.
+According to the U.S. Bureau of Labor Statistics (BLS), HR managers and specialists coordinate the administrative functions of an organization.
+They work across all aspects of recruiting, hiring and maintaining a strong workforce, BLS said.

 An HR job description may include the following, according to the BLS:

 - Linking an organization’s management with its employees

 - Planning and overseeing employee benefit programs

 - Serving as a consultant on HR and employment law issues

 - Overseeing an organization’s recruitment and hiring processes